"AN AIRY VOICE WE CAN'T GET ENOUGH OF"

 Welcome to my safe space.

 I'm going to start posting little snippets of writing here just to talk into the void.
 I'll write them as if I'm talking to my closest friends.
 You included.
-If you happen to resonate please send me a message:) you're not alone.
+If you happen to resonate please send me a message:)

 Entry #1 - Drinking Lemon Juice Out of a Broken Mug